kejace/hs-abci/hs-abci-examples/nameservice/tutorial/Foundations/Overview.md

+---
+layout: home
+---

 # Overview

 The SDK relies heavily on two abstractions to facilitate application development, effects systems and Modules.

 ## Effects Systems